AmeeQAQ/SHA2Checker/README.md

 ## Usage
 Download the Python script available in this repository (`sha2checker.py`).
 Once downloaded, run it with `python` through your terminal.
 ***WARNING: Be sure to have Python 3.11 installed.
 Otherwise, the script will not work***.
-You will have to define **3** parameters:
+You will have to pass **3** parameters:
 >`-fi`, `--file`: file to be hashed.
 Use the absolute route if the file is not in the same directory as the script.
 `-f`, `--function`: Which SHA-2 function you need to hash your file with (sha224/sha256/sha384/sha512).
 The script also admits MD5 (md5) and **possibly** (untested) other hashing functions supported by hashlib.py
 `-s`, `--sum`: Hash value issued by the file owner.
 *Taken directly from each argument's help text*.

 After that, you will be prompted with the hash generated alongside the name of the digested file (a87b7d9f0... *foo.txt).
-The next prompt will be if both the checksum generated and the one provided as a parameter are equal or not.
+The next prompt will be the result of the comparison between both the checksum generated and the one provided as a parameter.